bright-ihimi/bright-ihimi/README.md

 - 👋 Hi, I’m bright ihimi.
 - 👀 I’m interested in data analysis, business intelligence, machine learning, and cloud computing.
-- 🌱 I’m currently learning to improve my skills on python, sql, powwerbi, tableau, azure, aws and gcp.
+- 🌱 I’m currently learning to improve my skills on python, sql, powerbi, tableau, azure, aws and gcp.
 - 💞️ I’m looking to collaborate on machine learning projects and cloud migrations.
 - 📫 How to reach me support@bright-ihimi.tech